xasayi/FLAWS/README.md

 # FLAWS: Fault Localization Across Writing in Science
-This repository holds the current benchmark dataset as well as the automated error insertion pipeline + the automated error identification & evaluation framework for the paper [FLAWS: A Benchmark for Error Identification and Localization in Scientific Papers]() (link to be added).
+This repository holds the current benchmark dataset as well as the automated error insertion pipeline + the automated error identification & evaluation framework for the paper [FLAWS: A Benchmark for Error Identification and Localization in Scientific Papers](https://www.arxiv.org/abs/2511.21843).
 Code here allows you to (i) evaluate LLMs on their ability to identify errors in scientific papers, (ii) insert claim-specific errors to research papers given their source LaTeX folders to create the dataset.

 Run the following commands to setup the environment:\
 `conda env create -f environment.yml`\